 At a glance

-For: students
+For: Students

 Location: University of Kassel

-Developing part-time study plans and dealing with bottlenecks
+Development of part-time study plans and dealing with bottlenecks

 Development of part-time study plans

-Tutorials to prepare for repeat exams
+Tutorials to prepare for retake exams

-Contact person
+Contact person in

 Isabell Mayrhörmann , University of Kassel